brycewray/hugo-site/content/posts/2022/01/gems-in-rough-13.md

 The bottom line: I’m once again using internal CSS here and probably will keep doing so indefinitely, since I suspect there’s zero likelihood for the foreseeable future that Apple will stop requiring Webkit for iOS browsers.

-**Update, 2022-01-14**: Well, as it turned out, "indefinitely" was pushing it a bit.
+**Update, 2022‑01‑14**: Well, as it turned out, "indefinitely" was pushing it a bit.
 After a few days of what one might call "[CLS](https://web.dev/cls/) hell" whenever one goes from one page to another within the site, due to web fonts’ being loaded anew on each page, I reverted the site to **external** CSS.
 (Sigh.)
 {.yellowBox}

-**Further update, 2022-02-01**: The actual solution was obvious---give up web fonts.
+**Further update, 2022‑02‑01**: The actual solution was obvious --- give up web fonts.
 Thus, today (at least for now), I did, and re-reverted the site to internal CSS *without* "CLS hell."
 We'll see how that works.
 {.yellowBox}

-**Still further update, 2022-02-18**: "After further review," I'm now back to web fonts **and** back to internal CSS.
+**Still further update, 2022‑02‑18**: "After further review," I'm now back to web fonts **and** back to internal CSS.
 (Well, *mostly* internal CSS.)
 I explain it in [this section](/posts/2022/02/gems-in-rough-14/#making-web-fonts-work-with-internal-css) of the [next](/posts/2022/02/gems-in-rough-14/) “Gems in the rough.”
 {.yellowBox}

 ## A wave-off on AVIFs